Updated: Aug 6

 Continue on in this fashion until you have covered the set distance.

-Keep breathing throughout the exercise – obvious though this ‘do’ is it is very tempting to hold the breath; believe me, I’ve done more bear crawling than Grizzly Adams
+Do keep breathing throughout the exercise – obvious though this ‘do’ is it is very tempting to hold the breath; believe me, I’ve done more bear crawling than Grizzly Adams.

-Keep your eyes fixed on the patch of turf about a foot or two from your lead hand – so as to avoid the bird bath and/or garden furniture
+Do keep your eyes fixed on the patch of turf about a foot or two from your lead hand – so as to avoid the birdbath and/or garden furniture.

-Don’t allow you back to sag and don’t let your head loll about like a pigs; maintain control of your body
+Don’t allow your back to sag and don’t let your head loll about; ensure to remain in control of your body at all times.

 Step 1: WARM-UP!

-Step 3: Holding the handles loosely, the rope at rest behind you, turn it over and jump the rope –JUST ONCE!
+Step 3: Holding the handles loosely, the rope at rest behind you, turn it over and jump the rope.